AngleProtocol/angle-docs/governance/veANGLE/boost.md

 Basically, this staking contract considers that an address holding veANGLE is providing more liquidity than it really is.

-In a given gauge, owning veANGLE will increase a LP's share of the pool thus increasing the rewards received.
+In a given gauge, owning veANGLE increases a LP's share of the pool thus increasing the rewards received.
 As usual, LPs holding no veANGLE are considered as providing 100% of their liquidity.
 If an address owns enough veANGLE, the contract can consider that it brings up to 250% its original liquidity, or a x2.5 boost compared to the original 100%.

-Then, this x2.5 multiplier in liquidity provided will translate into a boost on rewards depending on the total liquidity provided in the pool and how it is considered by the boost calculator.
+Then, this x2.5 multiplier in liquidity provided translates into a boost on rewards depending on the total liquidity provided in the pool and how it is considered by the boost calculator.

 {% hint style="info" %}
 Note that as the quantity of veANGLE owned by LPs on a pool increases, the amount of rewards received by non-veANGLE holders decreases, as they represent a smaller share of the liquidity.